projectmesa/mesa/docs/best-practices.rst

 Randomization
 -------------

-If your model involves some random choice, you can use the build-in ``random`` property that Mesa ``Model`` and ``Agent`` objects have.
+If your model involves some random choice, you can use the built-in ``random`` property that Mesa ``Model`` and ``Agent`` objects have.
 This works exactly like the built-in ``random`` library.